Diamond Sutra

 Translated from Sanskrit to Chinese by Master Kumarajiva.

-Translated from Chinese to English by Hue En (Pia Giammasi).
+Translated from Chinese to English by Hue En (Pia Giammasi),

 With the guidance of Master Nan Huai-Chin.

 Thus have I heard.
 At one time the Buddha was sojourning in the Kingdom of Sravasti, staying at Anathapindika's Park in the Grove of Jeta together with an assembly of twelve hundred and fifty bhiksus.
-As it was time to eat, the World-Honored One put on His robe, picked up His bowl and made His was into the great city of Sravasti where He begged for His food from door to door.
+As it was time to eat, the World-Honored One put on His robe, picked up His bowl and made His way into the great city of Sravasti where He begged for His food from door to door.
 This done, He returned to His retreat and took His meal.
 When He had finished, He put away His robe and bowl, washed His feet, arranged His seat and sat down.

 Now in the midst of the assembly was the Elder Subhuti.
 Forthwith, he arose from his seat, bared his right shoulder, knelt upon his right knee and with palms joined respectfully, addressed the Buddha thus,

 “Most rare World- Honored One!
 The Tathagata is skillfully mindful, perfectly instructing and entrusting the Bodhisattvas.
 World-Honored One, when virtuous men and virtuous women initiate the mind of anuttara-samyaksambodhi, how should their minds dwell?
-How should the minds be pacified?”
+How should their minds be pacified?”

 The Buddha spoke, “Excellent, excellent Subhuti, it is as you say.
 The Tathagata is skillfully mindful, perfectly instructing and entrusting the Boddhisattvas.
 Now, listen well to what I say.
 Virtuous men and virtuous women who initiate the mind of anuttara-samyaksambodhi should thus dwell and pacify their minds.”